aresnake/MCPBLENDER/docs/MVP_INTEGRATION.md

   - `http://127.0.0.1:9876/scene/objects`
 - Responses are printed as pretty JSON envelopes (`{"ok": true|false, ...}`).

+## M9 modeling
+- Start the runtime as above, then run `scripts/smoke_modeling_http.ps1` to exercise modeling endpoints.
+- The smoke script posts to `/scene/reset`, adds cube/plane/cylinder, transforms the cube, and finally fetches `/scene/objects` to verify results.

 ## Notes
 - Ports: runtime defaults to `127.0.0.1:9876`.
 MVP core continues on `127.0.0.1:8765`.
 Adjust with `--host/--port` flags on the Blender runtime if needed.
 - Environment: set `BLENDER_EXE` to override the Blender path used by `run_runtime_http.ps1`.